zefiros-software/BSPLib/README.md

 * Reliable: We have an extensive testing suite, making sure we do not break forward and backward compatiblity.
 * Easy to use: The library is completely header only.
 Also next to our improved c++ interface, we shipped the classic BSP C interface.
-* Cross platform: Designed to only use C++11, with no external dependecies.
+* Cross platform: Designed to only use C++11, with no external dependencies.
 * Warning free, compiled on the highest warning level.

 ## Installation